Dick Guldstrand’s Signature Edition 50th Anniversary 427 Corvette

 Dick Guldstrand is always a delight to be around–a superb raconteur, a veritable encyclopedia of motorsports history over the past half century, a humble and humorous gentleman who has accomplished more than most mortals could dream of.
 And when we (myself, Assistant Editor John Nelson, and Contributing Editor Rob Wallace III) got to take turns blasting around in a 7.0L Z06 or hang out and chat with The Master, it made for a very special, very enjoyable day.

 Flogging a wide variety of Corvettes, stock and sometimes extensively modified, is a part of the job, something all of us thoroughly enjoy.
 It also gives us a different and hopefully more balanced, less “ohmigosh!” approach to our driving impressions.
-For me, personally, having owned somewhere around four dozen (could be more) cars ranging from old fashioned musclecars to Euro sports coupes and sedans, a couple econoboxes with sporty pretensions to hot rods, and several highly modified street and track monsters, well, I’m both a little jaded and very critical of a modified car’s possible shortcomings.
+For me, personally, having owned somewhere around four dozen (could be more) cars.
+My cars have ranged from old-fashioned musclecars to Euro sports coupes and sedans, a couple of econoboxes with sporty pretensions to hot rods, and several highly modified street and track monsters.
+Well, I’m both a little jaded and very critical of a modified car’s possible shortcomings.

 2003_chevrolet_corvette_z06+driver_side_steering_wheel_interior_view